The Express Tribune: Columnists

 Prominent columnists for The Express Tribune include investigative reporter Naveed Ahmad, former caretaker finance minister Shahid Javed Burki, The Express Tribune Publisher M. Bilal Lakhani, retired ambassador and former Interior secretary Rustam Shah Mohmand, retired lieutenant general and former federal secretary Talat Masood, Former General Manager of Gulf News Anwer Mooraj, Urdu scholar and University of Chicago Professor C. M. Naim, Amnesty International (India) Executive Director Aakar Patel, American journalist and academic Faisal Kutty, Retired Brigadier Shaukat Qadir, former Executive Editor of The Express Tribune M. Ziauddin, and Foreign Editor Robin Fernandez.
 Shahid Mahmood is one of the paper's political cartoonists.
 In addition to that, various independent journalists also contribute to The Express Tribune.
 The Express Tribune also accepts blog posts from individuals.

-Access

-The Express Tribune is available online via e-paper and through a live website that includes news and blogs.
-The print edition is available through hawker, via subscription, or at newsstands.
-The print edition includes a six-day-a-week copy of the Asia edition of the International Herald Tribune.

-The Express Tribune is a supporter of The Citizens Foundation (TCF), a local not-for-profit organisation providing education to children in need.
-Up to 30 percent of subscription profits are donated to the TCF.

 Terrorist attack and self-censorship

 On 2 December 2013, Express Media Group's offices were targeted in a terrorist attack in which three staff workers were killed.
 Pakistani politician Altaf Hussain condemned the attack and said that it is the obligation of the government to ensure the safety of the people.
 TTP later took responsibility for the attacks and declared the paper to be propagating against their militant group, citing it as their reason for the attack.

 In March 2014, a New York Times story about what Pakistan officials knew in regard to Osama bin Laden's presence in the country was censored from the front page of the International New York Times in Pakistan by the local distributor, The Express Tribune.

 In 2016, a Chinese court accepted to hear a case regarding the issue of same-sex marriage.
 As such, the case got substantial coverage.
 However, in the Pakistani version (The Express Tribune) of the International New York Times, the picture accompanying this news story was censored and a blank space was left on the front page of the newspaper.
 Daily Times columnist Farman Nawaz raised several questions about this type of journalism in Pakistan.